koolreport/examples/reports/datagrid/datatables/_description.md

 ?>
 ```

-In above example, DataTables use DataStore as the source of data, beside the DataStore which is most used, DataTables like any other KoolReport's widget can recieve data from array or direct SQL query.
+In above example, DataTables use DataStore as the source of data, beside the DataStore which is most used, DataTables like any other KoolReport's widget can receive data from array or direct SQL query.

 __Use array as datasource__